New York train derailment kills four, injures 63

 NEW YORK A suburban New York train derailed on Sunday, killing four people and injuring 63, including 11 critically, when all seven cars of a Metro-North train ran off the tracks on a sharp curve, officials said.

-The crash happened at 7:20 a.m. about 100 yards (meters) north of Metro-North's Spuyten Duyvil station in the city's Bronx borough, said Metro-North spokesman Aaron Donovan.
+The crash happened at 7:20 a.m.
+(1220 GMT) about 100 yards (metres) north of Metro-North's Spuyten Duyvil station in the city's Bronx borough, said Metro-North spokesman Aaron Donovan.

 A Fire Department spokesman confirmed the number of dead and said 11 people had been sent to the hospital in critical condition and six in serious condition with non-life threatening injuries.
 Another 46 people suffered minor injuries.